actuary492/actuary492.github.io/_posts/2024-12-10-interest-rates.md

 $$

 <p style="color:black;">
-  We therefore see that the interest of borrowing $100 000 for 1 day is about $13.70 based on this concept.
+  We therefore see that the interest of borrowing $100 000 for 1 day in the 10th is about $13.70 based on this concept.
 Looking back, this is something we could not have calculated with only the effective interest rates.

 <h2 style="color:dark; font-style:italic;">The Relationship between Effective Interest Rates and the Force of Interest</h2>

 <p style="color:black;">
   Taking a glance back, it was argued earlier how effective interest rates are not able to calculate interest built up in between a time period, while the force of interest is able to do so.
-The latter is definitely desired, however in the real world, actuaries are only often served effective interest rates, which can likely be used to calculate growth of funds over smaller time intervals, serving as a bridge between theory and practice.
-Finding the relationship between effective rates and the force of interest allows us to calculate growth of fund in between time periods by only requiring the effective interest rate.
+The latter is definitely desired, however in the real world, actuaries are only often served effective interest rates, which can likely be used to calculate growth of funds over smaller time intervals.
+Finding the relationship between effective rates and the force of interest allows us to calculate growth of fund in between time periods by only requiring the effective interest rate, serving as a bridge between theory and practice.
 In order to do this, we have to assume equality between the two different interest accumulation functions: consider the interest accumulated at a time interval $0<t<1$, using the constant force of interest (to simplify calculations) is equivalent to the interest accrued using the effective interest rate.
 This can be visualised by the following equation:

 $$
 e^{\int_{0}^{1} \delta \ ds} = e^{\delta} = (1+i)